janniks/vue-notion/README.md

 > Check out a demo at [vue-notion.now.sh](https://vue-notion.now.sh/) ✨

-The full `NotionRenderer` specification and more information on the Notion API and integration with Nuxt can be found at [`docs/`](https://github.com/janniks/vue-notion/tree/main/docs).
+More information on the `NotionRenderer` specification, syntax-highlighting, the Notion API, and integration with Nuxt can be found at [`docs/`](https://github.com/janniks/vue-notion/tree/main/docs).

 ### Basic Example